Hoštka: Sights

-The Church of Saint Othmar was built in the late 15th century.
-The originally Gothic church was rebuilt in the early 18th century, but it preserved its Gothic core.
-Its tall prismatic tower is the landmark of the town square.
+The main landmark of Hoštka is the Church of Saint Othmar.
+The originally Gothic church was built in the late 15th century and rebuilt in the early 18th century, but it preserved its Gothic core.
+It has a tall prismatic tower.

 The Chapel of the Assumption of the Virgin Mary was built in the Baroque style in 1762.
-The baroque Holy Trinity column on the town square dates from 1737.
+The Holy Trinity column on the town square is also in the Baroque style and dates from 1737.